SugierM/imitation_trello/readme.md

 "/logout" - Logout with redirection  <br>
 "/register" - Register form  <br>
-"/profile" - Profile page (Protected route, accessible only to authenticated users.) <br>
+"/profile" - Profile page (Protected route, accessible only to authenticated users.) <br> "/edit_profile" - Edit logged in user (Protected route, accessible only to authenticated users.) <br>
+"/search_user" - Search users (Protected route, accessible only to authenticated users.). <br>
+    Users can be searched based on name, last name or nickname. <br>

 # API routes